slu4coder/Minimal-UART-CPU-System/README.md

   ● SSD file system (commands LOAD, SAVE, DIR, DELETE, FORMAT as you'd expect)

-  ● UART interface (up to 230.4kbps) for terminal display, keyboard input and file I/O
+  ● UART interface (up to 500kbps) for terminal display, keyboard input and file I/O

+  ● Expansion port (I/O card and VGA card available, build your own!)

-  ● 16 control signals, 2 registers A and B, ALU (arithmetic and logic unit) = simple adder, 3 flags (negative, carry and zero)
+  ● 24 (16) control signals, 2 registers A and B, ALU (arithmetic and logic unit) = simple adder, 3 flags (negative, carry and zero)

-  ● Built from 74HCxx TTL logic on 120mm x 190mm PCB
+  ● Built from 74HCxx TTL logic on 120mm x 190mm PCB or 8 breadboards

 I hope you find this information useful, educational or otherwise interesting.
 I'd love to hear about your build, so meet me on YouTube.